 |Jun 19-20||Wed, Thu||Main Campus, REP 216||9:00 AM-2:00 PM||Bill Vinson||$50.00||106187|

 Join educators from across the Catawba Valley community to learn and grow your digital teaching and learning skills, address North Carolina's Digital Learning Competencies and discover new ways to increase student engagement.
 In this course, participants will learn to implement research-based, effective instructional strategies that meet the DLC's.
 Each technology tool will be presented along with effective pedagogy with an emphasis on sound teaching practices.
 The course instructors are Google certified and are ambassadors for educational technology tools to help you incorporate technology into your classroom.
-No class April 25 due to Easter Holiday.
+One hour for lunch.
+Contact hours: 10=1.0 CEU

 Vocabulary knowledge is the single best predictor of students' comprehension of texts.
 The reading of complex texts requires that students have rich vocabularies.
 Research has also shown that vocabulary terms should become isolated lists to memorize, rather than words that should be interwoven throughout the day.
 This workshop is designed to provide participants with a multitude of strategies for expanding students' vocabulary.
 Please bring a charged laptop or iPad.
-CEU: 1.0 for Elementary and Middle School teachers.
+Contact Hours: 10=1.0 CEU.

 Classes will be held on the main campus in the Robert E. Paap (REP building, unless otherwise noted.)